sjbiaga/kittens/mt-2-EitherT/README.md

 Note that `Nested[M, Validated[E, *], *]` is a pseudo "monad transformer" for `Validated` (which is not a monad, it does not have `flatMap`).
-Also note that the context bound `M[_]: Monad` is required because `M[_]` must be a `Functor` as well as an `Applicative` - i.e., an applicative functor, which is another term for "monad".
+Also note that the context bound `M[_]: Monad` is required because `M[_]` must be a `Functor` as well as an `Applicative` - an "applicative functor", which is another term for "monad".

 [First](https://github.com/sjbiaga/kittens/blob/main/mt-1-compose/README.md) [Previous](https://github.com/sjbiaga/kittens/blob/main/mt-1-compose/README.md) [Next](https://github.com/sjbiaga/kittens/blob/main/mt-3-OptionT/README.md) [Last](https://github.com/sjbiaga/kittens/blob/main/mt-9-WriterT-Validated/README.md)